 As said, there are many styles you can go for.
 I decided to mention only my favourite.
 Which happen to come from the latest fashion category.

 First, there is the velvet.
 Wear a velvet dress that ends no more than two finger-widths above the knees or a velvet suit.
 If you go for a velvet dress, wear it with a boyfriend type of a blazer.

 Second, tailoring.
 I wish I could send you to the office holiday party in a fashion favourite velvet suit.
 Unfortunately, I can’t.
 However, there is a great alternative to the velvet.
 A satin suit.
 If satin is not something you would wear, then there is still the jacquard.

 Metallic skirt.
 So you won’t say I entirely prohibit you from shining.
 This is not an easy outfit to pull off at the office party.
 Make sure your metallic skirt is not too short, too tight or in an A shape.
 What is left is a midi pleated and loose metallic skirt.
 Another good choice is a jacquard or embellished skirt.

 With so many different styles available, I almost forgot the classic.
 The little black dress, obviously.
 You can go for more different styles than when dressing regarding the smart casual code.
 Still, mind the length and don’t exaggerate with the shimmering finish.
 Remember, a dress covered in contrasting panels of sequins that can fall off is never a good option.

-As it goes for the shoes, your heels can be higher than usually.
+As it goes for the shoes, your heels can be higher than usual.
 Even some platform could go (not more than 1 cm).
 Still, no boots.
-I wouldn’t go for sandals either.

 Your makeup can be even bolder than the one under the smart casual dress code.
 Still, don’t exaggerate.
 And don’t wear glitter everywhere.
 Go for an intense smokey makeup, in velvet hues.
 Choose dark lipstick over the bright red one.
 No bright glitter on your nails, please.